eridien/vscode-git-poison/README.md

 The code to block commits is inside Git at `.git/hooks/pre-commit`.
 This means that poison pills are blocked no matter where the git commit is run.
 It works in VS Code, external terminals, Git GUI apps, etc. It even works when no VS Code window is running.

+### Excluded Files And Folders

+Files/folders in *.gitignore*, in addition to the glob patterns in settings, are excluded from the extension actions including *Insert Poison Pill*, scanning the index for pill counts, and watching for pill changes.
+Jumping to an excluded file pill is not excluded.
+So jumping finds all pills in the workspace.

 ### Status Bar

 The status bar option show S/A where S is the number of pills in staged files.
 If S is greater than zero then committing will be blocked.
 A is the number of pills in the entire workspace.
 Clicking on this status causes a *Scan All Files* command to be executed.